An update to this article about brand awareness originally published October 15, 2014…

 Recently a networking associate mentioned attending a marketing course, where one lesson addressed how many businesses are fixated on being the best or better than their competitors at making or doing what they do.
 Bottom line, you can make or do whatever at the highest level, but if no one knows about you, your quality may not matter.

-If you’ve completely eschewed (no that was not a sneeze) traditional marketing or advertising for digital opportunities, or you’re going for the big organic search result, maybe you should rethink this plan.
+If you’ve completely eschewed traditional marketing or advertising for digital opportunities, or you’re going for the big organic search result, maybe you should rethink this plan.
 Whether your ads or public relations run in print or digital media, you’ve got to be out there getting exposure.
-Sure, as Internet marketers we certainly believe in organic search engine placement.
+Sure, as digital marketers we certainly believe in organic search engine placement.
 However, it’s also good to remember that if someone isn’t looking for you in search results (search = need now — example: I need a mover to pack my stuff and get me moved, my pipes are leaking need to find a plumber) you need to remind consumers of the services you offer, so that when they do need you, it’s you they think of.